 - “Signal” molecules which are active on osteoclastsand can activate osteogenesis of the bone marrow cells (Lamghari et al., 1999)

-The organic components of mother-of-pearl affect epidermal regeneration and hydration of the skin:
+The organic and inorganic components of mother-of-pearl affect epidermal regeneration and hydration of the skin:

 - Calcium enabling stimulation of the fibroblastsin the dermis (Morvan, 2009)